isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

 We just preserved the method chain style and abstracted the API consumer from managing memory ownerships just by using this smart pattern.
 I love it.

-> In case you wonder why I created a new local variable for storing the pointer, it is a workaround for a [bug in embind](https://github.com/kripken/emscripten/issues/7084): passing an lvalue ref to the ptr instead of the ptr itself.
+> In case you wonder why I created a new local variable for storing the pointer, it is a workaround for a [bug in embind](https://github.com/kripken/emscripten/issues/7084): passing the ptr as lvalue instead of the ptr itself.
-{: .note }
+{: .jackass }

 <!--
 # Function Overloads and Templates